Leuctridae/Machine-Learning-in-Ecology-R-Workshop-/README.md

 ## once you are setup, move on to downloading the zip in main-code&data from the drop down menu ##

+# when you have completed the script, there is a result read me on Github as well as a homework readme to complete! #
 ---

 ## 📧 Contact